NikolaiT/incolumitas/content/Security/detecing-proxies.md

 measurements [41.5, 91.5, 108.70000000298023, 121.19999999925494, 124.89999999850988, 126.5, 126.70000000298023, 130.09999999776483, 130.19999999925494, 145.10000000149012, 145.5]
 ```

 However, there is a big problem.
-Using `XMLHttpRequest` to measure latencies gives wrong results.
+Using the `XMLHttpRequest` API to measure latencies gives wrong results.
 A substantial part of the latency does not come from the round trip time, but from browser networking internal things such as

++ Resource Scheduling
-+ Resource Scheduling, Queueing
++ Queueing
 + Connection start such as stalling, DNS lookup (negligible), initial connection, SSL

 What we really want is the `Waiting (TTFB)` part.
 See the image below taken from the Dev Console network tab: